 COARDS-compliant netCDF file format.
 These diagnostics, which use the de-facto standard for atmospheric and climate model output, will eventually replace the binary punch diagnostics.
 For a complete listing of all diagnostics in netCDF format, please see our List of diagnostics archived to netCDF format wiki page.

 NOTE: At this time not all diagnostics (such as the satellite timeseries diagnostics ND51) have been implemented in netCDF format.
-These diagnostics will still be available in bpch format in GEOS-Chem v11-02.
+These diagnostics will still be available in bpch format in the current version of GEOS-Chem.

 To activate the netCDF diagnostics, compile your code with e.g.